• Skip to primary navigation

 • English Cucumber: I prefer English cucumbers because they contain fewer seeds and don't weigh down the salad with extra water.

-• Red Onion: Red onion is sweet and tangy and works perfectly with the other ingredient.
+• Red Onion: Red onion is sweet, tangy, and works perfectly with the other ingredient.

 • Grape Tomatoes: Grape tomatoes are the perfect size to cut into halves for a salad.
 They also contain fewer seeds, preventing the salad from becoming soggy.

-• Kalamata Olives: I love kalamata olives because they are like little explosions of flavor.
+• Kalamata Olives: I love kalamata olives because they are like little flavor explosions.
 Their bold salty brine makes a perfect addition to this Mediterranean salad with chickpeas.

-• Capers: Capers are reminiscent of the lemony tang and saltiness of green olives but with a smack of floral tartness.
+• Capers: Capers are reminiscent of green olives' lemony tang and saltiness but with a smack of floral tartness.
 Because they're packed in brine, capers also boast a bold salty, savory flavor.

 • Mint: Mint tastes sweet and produces a lingering cool effect on the tongue.
-Peppermint has a stronger flavor with a more menthol taste.
+Peppermint has a more robust flavor with a more menthol taste.
 The fresh leaves have the most flavor and scent, with those much reduced in dried mint leaves.

 • Parsley: Parsley has a clean and peppery taste with a touch of earthiness, making it a great all-rounder in the kitchen

 • Basil: Sweet basil has a fresh flavor, with a finish of black pepper and subtle anise and mint notes.
-It's milder than the Thai variety, which has a strong black licorice flavor.
+It has a strong black licorice flavor and is milder than the Thai variety.

 • Garlic: I prefer fresh garlic cloves for the best flavor.